Where on earth did this holiday come from?

 Turns out, the holiday had a pretty brutal and bloody beginning.

-It’s commonly thought that the name, Valentine’s Day, came as a result of Emperor Claudius II in the 3rd century AD, because he executed a man — named Valentine — on February 14.
-Claudius cancelled all marriages because he wanted men as soldiers for his army.
-Valentine was executed for defying the Emperor’s order, and performing marriages in secret.
+It’s commonly thought that the name, Valentine’s Day, came as a result of Emperor Claudius II in the 3rd century AD because he executed a man — named Valentine — on February 14.
+Claudius canceled all marriages because he wanted men as soldiers for his army.
+Valentine was executed for defying the Emperor’s order and performing marriages in secret.
 The Catholic Church honored this martyr and made Valentine a saint.
-By the middle ages, Valentine was seen as heroic and a romantic figure.
+By the middle ages, Valentine was seen as a heroic and a romantic figure.

 Christians wanted to close down Lupercalia (and all pagan festivals), but as you can imagine, it was pretty popular(?!).
 So the story goes that with time, things got kind of mixed up and the festivals merged together… a fertility ritual, celebration of martyrdom, and one “Valentine” who performed secret marriages.

-Another link in the history of the Valentine’s holiday, is that from February 14 on, birds were thought to begin choosing their mates.
+Another link in the history of Valentine’s holiday is that from February 14 on, birds were thought to begin choosing their mates.

 In the 19th century, sending love notes to the object of one’s affection became popular with the mass production of greeting cards.
 Other tokens such as flowers and sweets also became popular on February 14.